Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 13.0-16.5 in

 The Red-bellied is one of the woodpeckers in Florida with a year-round population throughout the state, as well as much of the eastern United States.
 While they do have red on their heads and their red bellies aren’t extremely red, don’t confuse them with Red-headed Woodpeckers.
-These medium-sized woodpeckers are more common at feeders than red-heads especially if you are offering suet.
-They prefer nesting in dead trees and can occasionally be seen drinking nectar from hummingbird feeders.

 3. Downy Woodpecker